August 16th, 2016

 2. The Coloplast (Formally Mentor) Soft-Solid Testicular Prosthesis:

-This type of testicular implant are available in limited countries outside of USA, as the device is not FDA approved.
+This type of testicular implant are available in limited countries outside of USA, as the device is not FDA-Cleared.
 It is filled with cured silicone elastomer, and is also available in extra-small, small, medium, large, extra-large sizes.
 It is similar to real testicles but not exactly the same.